Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Related Work

-Several other regularization strategies have been proposed to mitigate ``regularization-induced confounding'' in indirect learners. \textit{Weight regularization} penalizes discrepancies between the weights of the~outcome heads to encourage parameter sharing \cite{hahn2018regularization, curth2021inductive}. \textit{Reparameterization} implicitly introduces regularization by modeling \( \mu_1(x) = \mu_0(x) + \tau(x) \), allowing the treatment effect \( \tau(x) \) to be predicted directly by one head as an offset from \( \mu_0(x) \) \cite{curth2021inductive, imai2013estimating}. \textit{Structural regularization} was recently introduced with FlexTENet, a specialized neural architecture that enforces regularization through flexible feature sharing across layers \cite{curth2021inductive}.
+Several other regularization strategies have been proposed to mitigate ``regularization-induced confounding''. \textit{Weight regularization} penalizes discrepancies between the weights of the~outcome heads to encourage parameter sharing \citep{hahn2018regularization}. \textit{Reparameterization} implicitly introduces regularization by modeling \( \mu_1(x) = \mu_0(x) + \tau(x) \), allowing the treatment effect \( \tau(x) \) to be predicted directly by one head as an offset from \( \mu_0(x) \) \citep{imai2013estimating, curth2021inductive}. \textit{Structural regularization} was proposed with FlexTENet, a specialized neural architecture that enforces regularization through flexible feature sharing across layers \citep{curth2021inductive}.

 \textbf{Comparison with H-learner:} \method\ formulation easily reveals the limitations of these regularization strategies.
-Penalizing weight differences between \( f_0 \) and \( f_1 \), or enforcing shared layers when implementing these functions with neural networks, effectively reduces the output difference \( f_1(x) - f_0(x) \), which is equivalent to applying \method\ with \( Y_{\varphi} = 0\).
+Penalizing weight differences between \( f_0 \) and \( f_1 \), or enforcing shared layers when implementing these functions with neural networks, effectively reduces the output difference \( f_1(x) - f_0(x) \), which is equivalent to applying \method\ with \( Y_{\varphi} = 0 \).
 This reveals their key weakness: such regularization imposes a strong inductive bias toward scenarios with small treatment effects.
 As a result, naively applying these approaches can degrade performance when this assumption is violated.